codr7/g-fu/README.md

 ```

 ### Macros
 One of the most common macro examples is the `while`-loop.
 The example below defines it in terms of a more general `loop`-macro, which will follow shortly.
-Note that g-fu uses `%` as opposed to `,` for interpolating values, `_` in place of `nil` and `..` to splat values.
+Note that g-fu uses `%` as opposed to `,` for interpolating values, `_` in place of `nil` and `..` to splat.

 ```
   (let while (macro (cond body..)